frankgwo/RoutingAlgorithms/README.md

 # RoutingAlgorithms
-Python implements of Bellman-Ford Algorithm and Dijkstra's Algorithm, also a solution of the assignment EE6108
+Python implements of Bellman-Ford Algorithm and Dijkstra's Algorithm, also a solution of the assignment E6108.

+## Info
+Version: Python 3.6.
+While running the exe, please put the exe and the input file in the same folder.
+For PC with Python 3.6, you can simply go the the folder and run 'python bellmanford.py' in the command line.